Welcome to the Comfort Line

 This is an Open Access Site

-For problems with this website, like a broken link, please contact my web master, Paul, (email at very bottom of page).
+For problems with this website, like a broken link, please contact our web master, Paul, (email at very bottom of page).
 Please give requests for a "fix" by describing the topic and paragraph that needs attention.
 Thank you!

 for Comfort Theory

 A compilation of work about the outcome of patient comfort.
 It presents, in one easy-to use text, the various segments of work about comfort... in a personal, user-friendly, and confidence-building format for health care team members.
 Order in English from Amazon.
 Also available in German and Japanese.